 That got me going on one of my make-your-own projects, and this recipe is what I came up with.

-You can buy raw, blanched, skinless peanuts from Healthy Supplies for less than £4.75 per kg (that’s 47.5p per 100g).
-Real Foods sells them for as little as 33p per 100g if you buy 6kg (or even less if you go for un-skinned ones).
-All you need after that is a jar of Marmite (from any large grocery store), onion powder (also from most large grocers in small jars, or in various pack sizes online from BuyWholeFoodsOnline), garlic powder (ditto), honey, and sea salt (no additives, so don’t use table salt).
+You can buy raw, blanched, skinless peanuts for well under £5 per kg (that’s less than 50p per 100g).
+All you need after that is a jar of Marmite (from any large grocery store), onion powder (also from most large grocers in small jars, or in various pack sizes online), garlic powder (ditto), honey, and sea salt (no additives, so don’t use table salt).

 All you need to do is place the following in a saucepan (with a lid available):